nasirudeenraheem/Formular1-hack-2022/README.md

 Prediction accuracy 99% on train data and 94.82 on the test data for weather category.
 00.74 Mean Absolute Error and 99.8% R2 score for rain percenatge forecast.

+The Solution is presented by Team Smart

+Raheem Nasirudeen (Team Lead)

+Kazeem Hakeem (Member)